cj1128/protohackers-ts/README.md

 ## 00 Smoke Test

-- a simple TCP Echo Service from RFC 862.
+- A simple TCP Echo Service from RFC 862.

 ## 01 Prime Time

-- a custom `readLines` function is handy
+- A custom `readLines` function is handy

 ## 02 Means to an End

-- a custom `SlidingBufferReader` is handy
+- A custom `SlidingBufferReader` is handy

 ## 03 Budget Chat

-- implement a `LineReader` based on `SlidingBufferReader` to read lines
+- A custom `LineReader` based on `SlidingBufferReader` is handy

 ## 04 Unusual Database Program